Ph.D. Scholar, CISSP, CISA, AAIA™, CDPSE

 Bring one AI agent.
 Leave with a practical governance crosswalk, risk profile, control-gap map, and 30-day action plan.

 In this hands-on one-day cohort, you’ll map a real AI agent against three of the most important AI governance frameworks: the EU AI Act, NIST AI Risk Management Framework, and ISO/IEC 42001.
-You’ll translate abstract requirements into concrete controls, evidence, testing needs, monitoring practices, and next steps your team can actually execute.
+You will translate abstract requirements into concrete controls, evidence, testing needs, monitoring practices, and next steps your team can actually execute.

 This is not a lecture on AI policy.
 It is a working session designed to help you answer the questions enterprise buyers, security teams, auditors, legal teams, and regulators are starting to ask: